rniemand/cron-tool/README.md

 - [Zipping the contents of a folder](/docs/examples/BackupNasLandingPage.md) - this example covers using the [ZipFolder](/docs/job-actions/ZipFolder.md) job action.
 - [Writing variable to a text file](/docs/examples/WriteVariableToTextFile.md) - this example showcases using `variables` and the [WriteTextFile](/docs/job-actions/WriteTextFile.md) job action.
+- [Simple state example](/docs/examples/SimpleStateExample.md) - creates and copies a file using state to store the paths, once created the files are deleted from state.

 # Development Section
 Collection of developer related documentation can be found below.